 The allowance for doubtful accounts is the Company's best estimate of the amount of probable credit losses in the Company's existing accounts receivable.
 The Company regularly reviews the adequacy of its allowance for doubtful accounts.
 The Company determines the allowance based on historical write-off experience and current economic conditions.
 It also considers factors such as customer credit, past transaction history with the customer and changes in customer payment terms when determining whether the collection of a receivable is reasonably assured.
 Account balances are charged off against the allowance after all reasonable means of collection have been exhausted and the potential for recovery is considered remote.
-The allowance for doubtful accounts included in Accounts receivable, net in the accompanying Condensed Consolidated Balance Sheets was \$8,483 and \$7,437 as of June 30, 2011 and December 31, 2010, respectively.
+The allowance for doubtful accounts included in Accounts receivable, net in the accompanying Condensed Consolidated Balance Sheets was \$6,740 and \$7,437 as of September 30, 2011 and December 31, 2010, respectively.

-(i) Advertising Costs.
+- (i) Advertising Costs.
 The Company expenses advertising costs as incurred except for production costs and advance payments, which are deferred and expensed when advertisements run for the first time.
-Direct response advance payments are deferred and are amortized over the life of the program.

-(j) Research and Development Expenses.
+Direct response advance payments are deferred and are amortized over the life of the program. - (j) Research and Development Expenses.
 Research and development expenses for new products are expensed as they are incurred and included in General, administrative and other expenses in the accompanying Condensed Consolidated Statements of Income.
-Research and development costs charged to expense were approximately \$2,566 and \$1,699 for the three months ended June 30, 2011 and 2010, respectively.
-For the six months ended June 30, 2011 and 2010, research and development costs charged to expense were \$4,900 and \$3,549, respectively.

-(k) Subsequent Events.
-On July 4, 2011, the Company acquired its third party distributor in South Korea.
-Approximately \$4,500 in cash was paid in order to acquire this entity.
-Additional payments are required to the former owners based on certain financial and operational targets.

-On July 25, 2011, the Company's Board of Directors terminated the remaining authority under the January 2011 authorization and approved a new share repurchase authorization of up to \$200,000 of the Company's common stock.
-Share repurchases under this authorization may be made through open market transactions, negotiated purchases or otherwise, at times and in such amounts as management and a committee of the Board deem appropriate; these repurchases may be funded by operating cash flows and/or borrowings under our credit facility.
+Research and development costs charged to expense were \$2,373 and \$1,714 for the three months ended September 30, 2011 and 2010, respectively.
+For the nine months ended September 30, 2011 and 2010, research and development costs charged to expense were \$7,273 and \$5,263, respectively. - (k) Subsequent Events.
+On October 18, 2011, the Company's Board of Directors approved the purchase of an additional \$80,000 of the Company's common stock under the previously approved July 2011 authorization.
+After giving effect to this approval, the total amount authorized and available for repurchase of the Company's common stock under this authorization is \$200,010.
+Share repurchases under this authorization may be made through open market transactions, negotiated purchases or otherwise, at times and in such amounts as management and a committee of the Board deem appropriate; these repurchases may be funded by operating cash flows and/or borrowings under the Company's credit facility.
 This share repurchase program may be limited, suspended or terminated at any time without notice.